Introduction

 In Scala, a primary constructor is not declared specially and it's a part of the class declaration.
 Properties can be declared and initialized in the parameter list of the class declaration.
 Here's a simple syntax for defining a class with a primary constructor and initializing its properties:

 In this detailed syntax, we define each property in the class declaration and initialize them with the constructor parameters.
-The use of val for brand and model makes them immutable (read-only), while var for color allows it to be mutable.
+The use of val for brand and model makes them immutable (read-only), while var for allows it to be mutable.

 Sign up